5JSP/Demo/Readme.md

 If using maven you can use below command to run it

 From Command Promt go to the path Where Pom.xml is placed and use mvn clean install command to build the project.
-In project there is java class ShopsNearYouApplication.java right click and select Run As--> Java application.
+In project there is java class FindShopNearByYou.java right click and select Run As--> Java application.

 **As jar :**